I created this fun DIY map art as I have a bit of a map habit. In that, I can’t resist picking up a free map whenever I visit somewhere new.

 DIY Map Art Ideas

-Many old maps can make great wall art without having to do anything to them.
-But I love to create more interesting DIY map art.
+Many old maps can make excellent wall art without having to do anything to them.
+But I love to create more exciting DIY map art.
 In the past, I’ve made a pet portrait, map angel wings and even map paper moths.

-It is really easy and affordable to make and would make a lovely personalized keepsake gift for someone special.
+It is easy and affordable and would make a lovely personalized keepsake gift for someone special.

 How To Find Old Maps For Arts and Crafts

-I used a mixture of old road maps, tourist city maps and old atlas to make this wall art.
-As I mentioned in the beginning I collect maps, so I have a good supply to choose from.
+I used old road maps, tourist city maps and an old atlas to make this wall art.
+As I mentioned in the beginning, I collect maps, so I have an excellent supply to choose from.

 Charity shops and thrift stores often have a pile of old maps and atlases.
 Your local library and tourist information centre will have local maps.
 Remember you can always use photocopies of the maps if you don’t want to cut up the originals.

-Failing that, there are many sources online where you can find maps of somewhere in particular.
-Either just use Google Maps or Google Earth.
-Or for vintage maps try Pictureboxblue.com.
+Failing that, there are many sources online where you can find maps of particular places.
+Either use Google Maps or Google Earth.
+Or, for vintage maps, try Pictureboxblue.com.

 What You Need